hphelion/documentation/commercial/GA1/commerical.services-object-overview.md

 ##Scale-out Swift Architecture

 HP Helion OpenStack allows you to deploy scale out Swift cluster.
 By default, two Swift nodes are deployed during installation of HP Helion OpenStack.
-Swift cluster configured storage-policy:0 for internal purpose as a part of its deployment.
+Swift cluster is configured as storage-policy:0 for internal purpose as a part of its deployment.
 Object ring (for example, object-ring:0) associated with storage-policy:0 is used to store data for internal services like Glance, Sherpa etc.

 The scale out object storage defines a new policy, storage-policy:1.
 Object ring (object-ring:1) associated with storage-policy:1 is used to store data for end cloud user.
 Once storage-policy:1 is created it becomes a default storage policy and a new container will use this ring to store objects.